loopandlearn/news/docs/index.md

 ## iOS 26: Please Wait

-iOS 26 has been newly released and needs to be tested for compatibility with Loop before our experts can recommend upgrading your phone to it.
+iOS 26 has been newly released and needs to be tested for compatibility with the Open-Source apps before our experts can recommend upgrading your phone to it.
 They have already been working hard to do this.

-Issues that have been addressed include:
+Issues that have been addressed are listed below.
+(The app name in parentheses indicates which app had a problem that needed to be addressed):

 * the ability to bolus (Loop only)
 * the ability to add non-pump insulin (Loop only)
 * display issues (buttons that should have been blue were changed to grey, making them less visible) (Loop only)